JulieFunk/SLSA19notes/8November2019.md

 Why destroy (or not) the photograph?

 * destroying by entropy, environmental damage - builds personal relation and hopeful orientation to archival matter.

+---

+## PANEL: Critical Making and Executable Kits ##

+**I Signify the Body Electric: Making Masculinity Through Media Technology by Jason Lajoie**

+Critical muscle developer - developed by Jason Lajoie (support: Matt Frazer)

+History of muscle developers in 20th C. --> use of electricity to develop muscles as part of masculinity and masculine embodiment (*On Electricity for the Muscles* William Bankier)

+Bankier - the ideal physical culture of Bankier (AKA Apollo, The Scottish Hercules)

+Notions of masculinity are understood through and mediated by our technologies

+* Electric belts - investigative tools for unlocking the secrets of "vitality"
+* Electricity thought to be essential to vitality (Galvani, Shelley's *Frankenstein*)

+Gendering of electricity -- women become the passive consumers of domestic electric appliance

+Applied Media Theory - O'Gorman - critical objects to think with - scholarship of making media used to reflect/integrate new modes of theorizing that media

+---

+**Silkworms, Spindles, and the Strange Stranger by Helen J. Burgess**

+Silkworms -- create ovum-shaped shelters out of silk and spittle Stunt spindle -- takes animal hair, grass/leaves, and spit

+*Helen gave us silk to pull and spin with our hands*

+Object Oriented Ontology -- slow media, using spindle needle and thread to engage with objects and put them in relation with one another in reflective ways - different objects have different meanings in their rhetorical situatedness

+Embroidery - the front: aesthetics, the back: patterns of economy of thread

+*Julie's notes: I'm very interested in Helen's work on silk and silkworms in relation to silk's role in the IUD, and Derrida's observation/contemplation of the silkworm in "The Animal that I Therefore Am."*

+---

+**Now: A Kit for Digital Mindfulness by Roger Whitson**

+*we practice 10-minute meditation*

+Mindfulness as Buddhism in Modernity (e.g. apps like Headspace, 10% Happier podcast) - Ann Gleig critiques these treat Buddhism as scientific and open to use and interpretation, and neoliberal consumption - colonial work

+---

+**Basket Weaving as Media Theory by Marcel O'Gorman**

+Book - Making Media Theory

+Rabbit with basket hutch - the rabbit chews a hole in the hutch to better access food and water dish - O'Gorman begins to see rabbit as a maker

+Looking at humans as bipedal/technological creatures - homo erectus

+* Tim Ingold - challenges the *homo erectus* - image of Ingold's students making baskets on a beach near Aberdeen
+* Students are crouched and continue to weave until they run out of fibre or are exhausted - practice of endurance
+* Taking a step back from the exteriorization of the appendage/inclination towards the tool as prostheses

+Containers are something made and used in domestic spaces - feminine spaces

+*Touch* by Laura U. Marks - haptics as erotics that offer ways of engaging with objects through sense/sensuality

+*The Queer Art of Failure* by Judith Halberstam - O'Gorman's "Crapentry"

+* Basket making - to create space for discourse about the act of making and making containers
+* The baskets were made at a week-long critical-making workshop at University of Guelph (DHatGuelph)
+* The baskets ended up becoming waste baskets of all

+Barry Ace - Ontario Indigenous artist reuses electronic parts in traditional beadwork

+---